-After two years of hard work and hard saving in Angola, we finally managed to start our travel quest without a final destination and without a clear end date.
-It can be 1 month, 3 or 6 months… As we usually say “we will stop when the money ends… or when we manage to get our working visa to Qatar!”
+After two years of hard work and savings in Angola, we finally managed to start our travel quest without a final destination or a clear end date.
+It can be 1 month, 3 or 6 months… As we usually say: “we will stop when the money ends… or when we manage to get our working visa to Qatar!”
 Hopefully, it will be the second. 🙂

-After reading so many people writing about Thailand we decided it was the perfect place to begin (well, technically it began with a cool 24 hours stopover in Cologne).
-We started in Phuket, did a little of island hopping in Thailand and checked the beaches everyone talks about!
+After reading so many people writing about Thailand, we decided it was the perfect place to begin (well, technically, it began with a cool 24 hours stopover in Cologne).
+We started in Phuket, did island hopping in Thailand, and checked the beaches everyone talks about!

 2 Days in Phuket

-Patong is probably the wildest place in Thailand… It’s one of the most overcrowded, over touristic places we have ever been to!
-I don’t think I have ever seen so many pubs, bars, go-go bars, souvenirs shops, restaurants, street food and juice vendors, discos, convenience stores, fast food chains, tattoo and piercing shops etc, etc, etc, packed in one place.
+Patong is probably the wildest place in Thailand… It’s one of the most overcrowded touristic places we have ever been to!
+I don’t think I have seen so many pubs, go-go bars, souvenir shops, restaurants, street food and juice vendors, discos, convenience stores, fast-food chains, tattoo and piercing shops, etc, packed in one place.
 Oh, and shooting ranges… with, apparently, real guns…?

-Patong beach is only about drinking, partying and shopping… 3 things we don’t care much about.
-It is, logically, also very much overpriced.
+Patong beach is only about drinking, partying, and shopping… 3 things we don’t care much about.
+It is, logically, also very overpriced.
 We felt it isn’t much cheaper than Portugal, for example.
 Did we like Phuket?
-Nop, not really!
+No, not really!
 Should we have skipped it?
-Of course, not, Patong is so over the top that it becomes interesting.
+Of course, not.
+Patong is so over the top that it becomes interesting.
 Will we return?
 Most probably not!
-The thing we should have was, staying in Patong one day (and night) and then visit the rest of Phuket.
+We should have stayed in Patong one day (and night) and then visited the rest of Phuket.
 Check out this cool Phuket itinerary!

 2 Days in the Phi Phi Islands